Inquiry Maths

 Acknowledgement

-The first five prompts on the Inquiry Maths website were developed with the assistance of a Teacher Fellowship from the Gatsby Charitable Foundation in 2004-05.
+Andrew Blair developed the first five prompts on the Inquiry Maths website with the assistance of a Teacher Fellowship from the Gatsby Charitable Foundation in 2004-05.